Notice: This material is the copyrighted property of the author and should not be reproduced without the author's permission.

 Hippolytus was the son of the Athenian king, Theseus, and the Amazon queen Antiope (or Hippolyte or Melanippe — the traditions vary on this and other points to follow).
 The latter was captured by Theseus on an expedition against the Amazon homeland on the southern shore of the Black Sea and was taken back with him to Athens.
 The Amazons led an expedition against Athens but were soundly defeated.
 In the course of these events, Antiope died, but not before giving birth to Hippolytus, a chaste youth who forswore sex and the pursuits of Aphrodite in favor of the life of a huntsman as a devotee of Artemis, the virginal huntress goddess.
 After perhaps one or two other marriages, Theseus wed Phaedra, daughter of King Minos of Crete.
-Phaedra bore Theseus two other sons; to avoid possible rivalry between the illegitimate Hippolytus and Theseus' new bride, Hippolytus was shipped off to Troezen (in the southeast Peloponnese, across the Saronic Gulf from Athens: see Map 2 in The World of Athens, where it appears as "Troisden").
-In the course of time, Theseus left on a mission with his friend Peirithoös, son of the notorious Lapith king, Ixion (who had attempted to rape Hera and was punished by being tied to a spinning wheel in Hades for all eternity).
-The two first kidnapped Helen (who was only 10 or 12 years old at the time) to be Theseus' wife (yet another one!).
-They left Helen with Theseus' mother Aethra (Helen's brothers rescued her and took Aethra to be her nurse) and went off to kidnap Persephone for Perithoös.
-Persephone was the daughter of the grain goddess Demeter and was married to Hades, god of the underworld.
-Hades invited the two heroes to be seated: when they were, they discovered that, for whatever reason (the traditions vary), they could not get up again but were trapped in the underworld.
-Theseus' friend Heracles (Latin: Hercules) happened by on one of his 12 labors and freed Theseus.
-At the beginning of our play, Theseus has been absent in Hades for some time.
-(In Sophocles' Phaedra it would appear that Phaedra contemplated a liaison with Hippolytus in part because she believed that Theseus was dead.)
-In the meanwhile, Phaedra, who had seen Hippolytus briefly when the latter visited Athens, has fallen madly in love with her step-son.
+Phaedra bore Theseus two other sons; to avoid possible rivalry between the illegitimate Hippolytus and Theseus' new bride, Hippolytus was shipped off to Troezen (on the eastern coast of the Peloponnese, across the Saronic Gulf from Athens) to be raised by his grandfather Pittheus.
+In the course of time, Theseus was compelled to leave Athens for a year in order to expiate his killing of the sons of Pallas, and went, along with Phaedra, to live in Troezen.
+At the beginning of our play, Theseus has been absent for some time, consulting an oracle.
+[FN 1] In the meanwhile, Phaedra, who had seen Hippolytus briefly when the latter visited Athens, has fallen madly in love with her step-son.
 During Theseus' absence, she has come to Troezen, where she has fallen ill as a result of her passion, which she knows to be wrong and is struggling desperately to keep hidden.

 The women of Phaedra's family were not happy in love.
 Her mother was Pasiphae, whose love for a bull led to the birth of the Minotaur.
 Her sister was Ariadne, who had earlier been seduced and deserted by Theseus.
 (Links are to the relevants sections of the Course Notes on The Iliad and the Greek Bronze Age.)